Read what our customers have to say about our patent translation services.

-Since 1988, Global 500 multinational enterprises wanting to expand their global reach have looked to MultiLing for specialized IP translations and related services for patent filings as experts in corporate translation services.
+Since 1988, Global 500 multinational enterprises wanting to expand their global reach have looked to MultiLing, as experts in corporate patent translation services, for specialized IP translation and related services for patent filings .
 Over the years, we’ve defined and continued to drive the industry’s best practices for foreign patent filings.
 Global 500 legal teams at enterprises such as Procter and Gamble, Yokohama Rubber and Teradyne have realized improved efficiencies that consistently result in increased patent filings, decreased office actions, reduced invalidation risk and faster time to grant.
 MultiLing helps many of the world’s largest companies translate their most important documents.

 For well over a decade, Procter & Gamble has trusted MultiLing to translate patents into dozens of languages.
 Before migrating to MultiLing, the multinational consumer products company was burdened with more than 20 translation teams managed locally by their respective foreign agents—all without centralized project management or even anticipated completion dates.

 Case Study: Procter & Gamble Increases Foreign Filings without Increasing Cost

 In 2001, Procter & Gamble (P&G) was faced with a major decision: cut costs or reduce the number of foreign patent filings to meet its budget.
 P&G files hundreds of patent applications annually in more than 30 countries and holds approximately 35,000 patents, making its portfolio one of the largest and most valuable patent portfolios in the world.
 However, with translation costs rising, markets and foreign jurisdictions expanding, and management complexity exploding, some dramatic changes had to be made.

 Case Study: Teradyne Ensures Quality Patent Translation with MultiLing